dhoove/tixml2svd/README.md

 Some of the CCSv8 device files contain errors, ununique peripheral, register or field names, or ununique enumeration values.
-With the sanitize option, tixml2svd deals with most of these problems automatically, but there are a few exceptions.
+With the sanitize option, tixml2svd deals with most of these problems automatically, but there are exceptions.
 The following [patch](./doc/ccsv8_dev.diff) file makes it possible to apply tixml2svd to all 644 tixml device files on my machine (see below), and successfully generate rust code if rust warnings are permitted by your